 Then we have the norm version.
 This is short for normal map.

-Example of the one for the Artisanal kitchen that we will be changing: food_03_norm_0.png
+Example of the one for the Marquetry Workshop that we will be changing: processing_07_norm_0.dds

 This has a really weird color.
 The normal map reflects the smoothness or gloss of the map to give it some more realistic look.

 A last map is the mask version.
-This map doesn ot look like it has a lot to offer.
+This map doesn not look like it has a lot to offer.
 Not every building has this map.

-It is basicly a map with black. white and then red, blue or green highlighted parts.
+It is basicly a map with black, white, red, blue or green highlighted parts.
 This map has an impact on the day-night cycle.
 It highlights parts at night or during other periods of the day to be dark or highlighted.

 Now that we have covered all the type of maps, we can get further into the rest of the files inside our building folder.
 And after that we will be performing the last steps in our new prduction chain mod and we will be creating our own look and feel for the building.

 Contains a lot of code that we will never have to adapt manually.
 If we reuse a building, we can just reuse this file.
-If we will create our own buildings in the future with 3D software like Blender, this will will be generated for us.
+If we will create our own buildings in the future with 3D software like Blender, this could be generated for us.

 This is the most important file for us at the moment in this tutorial.
 We will be diving deeper into this file in a moment.
 This file contains all the references to the model, the maps, extra assets that are placed into the model like lights or wooden boxes.
 All those references are based on a link to the original files.